uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 swirl()
 ```

 This brings up an interactive R lesson.
-Choose either R Programming then either option 1 or 2.
+Give your name and proceed through the menu choices till you get to the course repository.

 ```
 | Please choose a course, or type 0 to exit swirl.